chef/chef-web-docs/content/chef_overview.md

 <td><p><img src="/images/icon_workstation.svg" class="align-center" width="100" alt="image" /></p>
 <p><img src="/images/icon_cookbook.svg" class="align-center" width="100" alt="image" /></p>
 <p><img src="/images/icon_ruby.svg" class="align-center" width="100" alt="image" /></p></td>
-<td><p>One (or more) workstations are configured to allow users to author, test, and maintain cookbooks.
-Cookbooks are uploaded to the Chef Infra Server from the workstation.
+<td><p>One (or more) workstations are configured to allow users to author, test, and maintain cookbooks.</p>
+<p>A workstation is your local computer that runs your development tools.
+The Chef Workstation development tools includes Chef Infra, Chef InSpec, Test Kitchen, ChefSpec, Cookstyle, and other tools necessary for developing and testing your infrastructure with Chef products.</p>
+<p>Cookbooks are uploaded to the Chef Infra Server from these workstations.
 Some cookbooks are custom to the organization and others are based on community cookbooks available from the Chef Supermarket.</p>
 <p>Ruby is the programming language that is the authoring syntax for cookbooks.
-Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users).
-The full power of Ruby is available for when you need a programming language.</p>
+Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users.
+The full power of Ruby is available for when you need a programming language.</p></td>
-<p>Often, a workstation is configured to use Chef Workstation as the development toolkit.
-Chef Workstation is a package from Chef that provides a recommended set of tooling, including Chef itself, the chef command line tool, Test Kitchen, ChefSpec, and more.</p></td>
 </tr>
 <tr class="even">
 <td><p><img src="/images/icon_node.svg" class="align-center" width="100" alt="image" /></p>